Skip to content

 Approval

 A review gate that pauses an agent before a sensitive operation.
-OpenCode owns the approval primitive; Open Cowork surfaces it in chat and in the automation inbox.
+OpenCode owns the approval primitive; Open Cowork surfaces it in chat.